awsdocs/amazon-eks-user-guide/doc_source/platform-versions.md

 When new Amazon EKS platform versions become available for a minor version:
 + The Amazon EKS platform version number is incremented \(`eks.n+1`\)\.
 + Amazon EKS automatically upgrades all existing clusters to the latest Amazon EKS platform version for their corresponding Kubernetes minor version\.
-+ Amazon EKS might publish a new worker AMI with a corresponding patch version\.
-However, all patch versions are compatible between the EKS control plane and worker AMIs for a given Kubernetes minor version\.
++ Amazon EKS might publish a new node AMI with a corresponding patch version\.
+However, all patch versions are compatible between the EKS control plane and node AMIs for a given Kubernetes minor version\.

  New Amazon EKS platform versions don't introduce breaking changes or cause service interruptions\.